Dj-Artimus/Dj-Artimus/README.md

-# Hi there, I'm Pratik [ DjArtimus ] 👋
+# Hi there 👋🏻, I'm Pratik < DjArtimus >

-I'm a passionate Full Stack Developer and creative thinker who loves bringing innovative ideas to life through technology.
+I'm a Full Stack Developer and creative thinker who loves bringing innovative ideas to life through technology.
 My journey in web development has been an exciting adventure, filled with learning, challenges, and a lot of coding!

 ## 🚀 About Me